snw35/cloudenv/README.md

 - Image on Dockerhub: https://hub.docker.com/r/snw35/cloudenv

-Travis CI automatically runs once per week and builds a new image if any updates are found to either the included software or the container base image.
+Travis CI automatically runs once per day and builds a new image if any updates are found to either the included software or the container base image.

 The cloudenv container stays as minimal as possible while packaging a *lot* of tools, some of which are large (Hashicorp ones specifically), and providing a *lot* of functionality.
 It is possible to provision, manage, and develop production-grade cloud infrastructure with just the contents of this container.